-8.1 The Asset Database, 'Keystone', is the key planning tool for the management and investment planning of the Council's housing stock.
+- 8.1 The Asset Database, 'Keystone', is the key planning tool for the management and investment planning of the Council's housing stock.
 The Keystone system is likely to be unsupported within the next five years and a suitable alternative system will need to be identified to replace the existing asset database system and maintain the stock information held.
 A considerable amount of information was collated and uploaded into this stock database during the major WHQS investment programme.
-This information included actual attribute renewal dates as well as kitchen and bathroom layout drawings, asbestos surveys, periodic inspections, gas certificates etc. To ensure the data held on Keystone remains as accurate as possible stock condition surveys are essential.
-To ensure this is achieved, Housing and Building Services will be undertaking a rolling programme of stock condition surveys, this ongoing forward

-- programme will include 20% of the Council's housing stock being surveyed on an ongoing 5 year programme. - 8.2 To facilitate this data collection the service can either appoint external contractors or directly deliver this work.
-When considering external contractors for this service there is no opportunity to change the scope of the survey without the risk of procurement challenge and/or increased cost.
-It is therefore proposed to deliver this service inhouse, which would require a resource able to deliver surveys which are bespoke to the current needs of the service.
+This information included actual attribute renewal dates as well as kitchen and bathroom layout drawings, asbestos surveys, periodic inspections, gas certificates etc. To ensure the data held on Keystone remains accurate, stock condition surveys are essential to ensure the data held remains as accurate as possible.
+To ensure this is achieved, Housing and Building Services will be undertaking a rolling programme of stock condition surveys, this ongoing forward programme of stock condition surveys will include 20% of the Council's housing stock being surveyed on an ongoing 5 year programme. - 8.2 To facilitate this data collection the service can either appoint external contractors or directly deliver this work.
+When considering external contractors for this service there is no opportunity to change the scope of the survey or target survey, without the risk of procurement challenge and/or increased cost.
+It is therefore proposed to deliver this service in-house, which would provide a resource able to deliver surveys which are bespoke to the current needs of the service needs prevalent at the time.
 In house delivery also improves the communication process between the surveying and project design functions, which helps project design.
 These stock surveyors will also be trained to produce Energy Performance Certificate's (EPC's) for management and monitoring of fuel efficiency.